Moroccan Jews: Clothing

 Although most Moroccan Jews tend to dress in styles of their adopted countries, traditional Moroccan clothing is sometimes worn during celebrations (Mimouna, weddings, Bar Mitzvas, etc.) or even during more intimate gatherings, such as Shabbat dinner.
 Men usually wear a white jellaba (jellabiya) cloak while women wear more ornate kaftans.

 Mimouna

 Mimouna is celebrated by many Moroccan Jews on the night following the last day of Passover.
-It has spread to be an almost national holiday in Israel where it is particularly prevalent in cities where there is a large concentration of Moroccan Jews like Ashdod, Ashkelon and Natanya.
+It has spread to become an unofficial 'national' holiday in Israel, particularly prevalent in cities with large populations of Moroccan Jews (i.e., Ashdod, Ashkelon, and Natanya).